jtod/Sigma16/docs/src/userguide/userguide.md

 ### add

+Example: add R1,R2,R3 ; R1 := R2 + R3

-The instruction add Rz,Rx,Ry  has operands Rx and Ry and destination Rz.
-It fetches the operands reg[x] and reg[y], calculates the sum reg[x] + reg[y], and loads the result into the destination reg[z].
-The effect is reg[z] := reg[x] + reg[y].
+The instruction add Rd,Ra,Rb has operands Ra and Rb and destination Rd.
+It fetches the operands Ra and Rb, calculates the sum Ra + Rb, and loads the result into the destination Rd.
+The effect is Rd := Ra + Rb.
 For example, add R5,R12,R2 performs R5 := R12 + R3.

 The add instruction is RRR format with opcode=0.
-Given destination z and operands x and y (where z, x, y are hex digits), add Rz,Rx,Ry is reprseented by 0zxy.
+Given destination Rd and operands Ra and Rb (where d, a, b are hex digits), add Rd,Ra,Rb is reprseented by 0dab.

   Code    Assembly          Effect
   -----   ----------------  ------------------